Algorithmic Bias in Lending: Evidence from a Fintech Audit: Results

-We also operationalized our test a second way, by instead computing the IRR of individual loan cashflows and then taking a weighted average of individual IRRs using the race and gender probabilities as weights.
-Under this second approach, we estimate group profits by taking a weighted average of the IRR of individual loan cashflows within groups.
+We also estimated group-IRRs a second way, instead by computing the IRR of individual loan cashflows and then taking a weighted average of individual IRRs using the race and gender probabilities as weights.
 Individual cash flows may have a mathematically undefined IRR if the cash flow reflects an immediate default (i.e., no payments are observed after the loan is disbursed) or an immediate prepayment (i.e., the loan is prepaid in the same period it is disbursed).
-In the case of immediate defaults, we set the IRR to be -100\% to reflect a total loss.
+In the case of immediate defaults, we assumed an IRR of -100\% to reflect a total loss.
 To address issues stemming from immediate prepayments, we constructed all loan cash flows so that the first observed payment occurs in the period immediately following loan disbursement.
 This way, a loan cannot be prepaid in the same period in which it was disbursed, and the resulting cash flow yields a well-defined IRR.
-The results of this approach for computing group profits are discussed further in Section \ref{section:shopping}, but are qualitatively similar to those shown in Figure \ref{fig:irr}.
+Both approaches of estimating group IRRs yielded qualitatively similar results.
+The results of this approach for computing group profits are discussed further in Section~\ref{section:shopping}, but are qualitatively similar to those shown in Figure~\ref{fig:irr}.